omeka/omeka-s-enduser/docs/modules/csvimport.md

 ![Table as described above, with rows for User, email, and role.](../modules/modulesfiles/csvimport_users.png)

-To map a column header to a vocabulary property, click on the plus symbol button to the left of the column header.
+To map a column header to user information, click on the plus symbol button to the left of the column header.
 This will open a drawer on the right-hand side of the screen.

 ![A red arrow points to the plus sign button to the left of the word "title"](../modules/modulesfiles/csvimport_usersMapButton.png)